 This sub-section lists issues that fail the current accessibility regulations.

 - The 'My favourites' section is not keyboard accessible.
 We have removed the keyboard focus while we implement a fix.

 - Older PDF documents are not fully accessible to screen reader software.

 - Live video streams do not have captions.

 - Non-HTML documentation - some of these documents are inaccessible with certain accessibility technologies.
-These include the document heading structure, use of tables and insufficient alternate descriptions.
+These include the document heading structure, use of tables and insufficient alternative descriptions.
 We will implement these changes in future documentation where possible.
-Where these documents cannot be made fully accessible, we are committed to provide an HTML alternative.
+Where these documents cannot be made fully accessible, we are committed to providing an HTML alternative.

 Issues with live video

 Live video streams do not have captions.
 This does not meet WCAG 2.1 success criterion 1.2.4 (captions - live).

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 Issues with PDFs and other documents